LucaCappelletti94/ucsc_genomes_downloader/README.rst

 Obtaining a given bed file sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Given a pandas DataFrame in bed-like format, you can obtain
-the curresponding genomic sequences for the loaded assembly
+the corresponding genomic sequences for the loaded assembly
 using the bed_to_sequence method:

 .. code:: python